diomate/om/README.md

-# Tomato (zomato clone)
+# Diomate (zomato clone)

 **Live App Demo Link:** [Zomato Clone Live App Demo](https://zomatoclone.koushilmankali.in/)

-Zomato is a online food ordering application, we made a clone (Tomato) of it using React Js, Zomato Frontend clone using React Js.
+Zomato is a online food ordering application, we made a clone (Diomate) of it using React Js, Zomato Frontend clone using React Js.

 ### Project Demonistration Video: